Living Well: Emotional Support Matters

 Promoting partnership working

 In February 2024 the partner organisations participated in our conference “Partnering for prevention: learning from the Covid Response Programme”.
-This was an opportunity to reflect on the delivery of the project in the context of the wider programme and share ideas across the 57 organisations represented on the day.
+This was an opportunity to reflect on the delivery of the project in the context of the wider UK programme and share ideas across the 57 organisations represented on the day.
 Two organisations were able to present on their experience of being involved in the project, highlighting how a focus on mental health and wellbeing had had a positive impact on their services.

 ‘Coronavirus: Mental Health in the Pandemic’ Study